 10. Lack of commitment to take action.

-When companies survey employees, then fail to follow through, employees grow cynical.
+When companies conduct employee surveys, then fail to follow through, employees grow cynical.
 If senior leaders don’t intend to act on survey findings, they shouldn’t survey at all.
 Commitment to action also means holding managers accountable for communicating the findings to their units and developing corrective action plans, as well as training them on how to manage that process, then providing whatever training and resources are necessary to correct the identified problems.

 11. Delaying Action.